 Over the last two years, Person Centred Software has provided over 13 thousand Ascom Myco3 smart phones to its long-term care customers.

-By integrating directly to their digital care management system, Mobile Care Monitoring, these smart phones have streamlined information workflows and coordination for caregivers, helping to enhance residents’ safety, privacy and the delivery of personalised care.
+By integrating directly to their digital care management system, Mobile Care Monitoring, this software in the smart phones has streamlined information workflows and coordination for caregivers, helping to enhance residents’ safety, privacy and the delivery of personalised care.

 “Across our customer base we are looking at the efficient evidencing and monitoring of around 4 million care notes per day”, explains Jonathan Papworth - Founder of Person Centred Software, “so it’s clear to see why integrations like this are becoming so vital to efficient, quality care delivery.
 Ascom’s Myco3 has become a de facto standard for robust smart phones used in social care, and our relationship with them is helping us accelerate the adoption of digital technology across this sector.